 Precision and excellence are essentials at the Maxi Yacht Rolex Cup, for which the best skippers and crews are matched with the most advanced yachts.
 Attracting an impressive line-up of sailing power, the week-long event, held each September in Sardinia’s Porto Cervo on the Costa Smeralda, is a unique gathering for innovators of cutting-edge yachting technology.
 Created in 1980 by the Yacht Club Costa Smeralda and its president, the Aga Khan, the regatta is enduringly popular with professionals and Corinthians alike.

-SailGP is an annual championship featuring bold, cutting-edge technology and extraordinary skill and athleticism.
+SailGP is a global championship featuring bold, cutting-edge technology and extraordinary skill and athleticism.
 The fan-centric inshore competition takes place in some of the world’s most famous harbours and culminates with a winner-takes-all match race.
 National teams compete in identical, supercharged F50 foiling catamarans, engineered for intense racing at speeds exceeding 50 knots (nearly 60 mph/100 kmh).

 Revered by sailors worldwide as a supreme test of seamanship and navigation, the Rolex Fastnet Race has been pivotal to the brand’s association with offshore sailing for more than 20 years.
 This biennial challenge attracts many more applications than the 340-yacht limit imposed by the organizers, the Royal Ocean Racing Club, bringing together more than 2,500 sailors, professional and Corinthian alike.
 The race start, off the Royal Yacht Squadron in Cowes in the confines of the Solent, is a spectacular occasion, with the fleet then heading west through the Needles Channel along the south coast of England to cross the Celtic Sea and round the Fastnet Rock off the southern tip of Ireland.
 Historically the race finish has been in Plymouth but for the 2021 and 2023 editions, the race will culminate in Cherbourg, France, extending the course distance to 695 nautical miles.